On the Euler characteristic of a relative hypersurface: Relative Chern class

 is smooth as well.
 We can then stratify $X$ according to the fibers of $\varphi:Z_X\to X$.
 The fibers of $\varphi$ over $X\setminus \Delta_d$ are smooth degree $d$ hypersurfaces whose homeomorphism class we denote by $F_0$, the fibers over $\Delta_d\setminus C$ are singular fibers whose homeomorphism class we denote by $F_1$, and the fibers over $C$ are singular fibers whose homeomorphism class we denote by $F_2$.
 By the definition of pushforward of constructible functions given by equation (\ref{pffcf}) we have

 so that

 Now since $X$ and $C$ are smooth, their CSM-classes coincide with their usual Chern classes $c(X)$ and $c(C)$, which are given by

-where the denominator $(1+F)(1+G)$ is shorthand for $(1+c_1(F))(1+c_1(G))$.
-The details of the computation of $c_{\text{SM}}(\Delta_d)$ would take us too far afield (i.e., to the theory of Segre classes of singular schemes of hypersurfaces), but $c_{\text{SM}}(\Delta_d)$ was computed in \cite{AE1} for the case $d=3$, and the computation for general $d$ is no different.
+The details of the computation of $c_{\text{SM}}(\Delta_d)$ would take us too far afield (i.e., to the theory of Segre classes of singular schemes of hypersurfaces), but $c_{\text{SM}}(\Delta_d)$ was computed in \cite[\S4.2]{AE1} for the case $d=3$, and the computation for general $d$ is no different.
 As such, we have

 thus we have an explicit formula for $c(\varphi)$ once we know the Euler characteristics of $F_0$, $F_1$ and $F_2$.
 The Euler characteristic of a smooth hypersurface of degree $d$ in $\mathbb{P}^n$ is a polynomial in $d$, namely